Flameworked

 Working Temperature: 760°C – 927°C

 Annealing: Soft glass requires a cooling period to relieve stress and prevent cracking.
 Our kilns are programmed to ensure your beads cool slowly for maximum durability and strength.
-This happens overnight and any beads made on day 2 will be mailed to you after annealing.
+This happens overnight on day 1.

 What’s a Mandrel?